All Episodes

 When she says she threatens Trump supporters all the time, number one, she shouldn't be threatening anyone, let alone American citizens.

-And she's trying to do what we used to call back in the uh Alabama days, crawl fishing her way out of her violent rhetoric.
+And she's trying to do what we used to call back in the Alabama days, crawfishing her way out of her violent rhetoric.

 He has failed our economy with eight years of his presidency.

-While in the year and a half, President Trump has elevated our economy.
+While in a year and a half, President Trump has elevated our economy.

 His ship failed a long time ago.

-And all I'm saying to people that if you don't want Maxime Waters heading committees and Nancy Pelosi as speaker, if you don't want to return to where we were just 18 months ago, then you're gonna have to get up and you're gonna have to vote, and you're gonna have to take every election seriously.
+And all I'm saying to people that if you don't want Maxine Waters heading committees and Nancy Pelosi as speaker, if you don't want to return to where we were just 18 months ago, then you're going to have to get up and you're going to have to vote and you're going to have to take every election seriously.

 And we're putting all of these on the screen so that people understand what is at stake here.